-My work has focused heavily on abstract textures for some time now but it feels like time for a long-overdue return to making seamless patterns.
-I wish I had photographs of my early pattern doodles done as a kid.
-There were hundreds of them but I can’t remember what became of them.
-I do, however, have piles of doodles from the last 10 or so years.
+My work has focused heavily on abstract textures for a while now, but it’s like time for a long-overdue return to making surface patterns.
+I wish I had photographs of my early pattern doodles.
+There were hundreds of them over the years, but I can’t remember where they went.
+I do, fortunately, have piles of my later experiments, produced in the last decade or so.

 I remember way back when I was doing a BTEC in Graphic design I did a project that needed a design for a Windsor and Newton Gouache box.
 I painstakingly painted a complicated circles pattern using said gouache.
 27 years later and I’m back to drawing circles.